 Slip and fall injuries are much more prevalent and harmful than most people realize.
 If you’ve been injured in a fall, you’re not alone.
-Each year, millions of people go to the emergency room due to slip and fall accidents.
+Our slip and fall lawyers in Michigan are here to help because each year, millions of people go to the emergency room due to slip and fall accidents.

 - A dangerous condition existed on the property.